yuhonghong66/ModelZoo/ImageCaptioning/LSTM/readme.md

 The model was trained for 15 epochs where 1 epoch is 1 pass over all 5 captions of each image.
 Training data was shuffled each epoch.
-To evaluate on the test set, download the model and weights, activate the neon virtualenv and ifrom the root neon directory run:
+To evaluate on the test set, download the model and weights, activate the neon virtualenv and from the root neon directory run:

-     python examples/image_caption.py --test_only --model_file [path_to_weights]
+     python examples/image_caption.py --model_file [path_to_weights]

 To train the model from scratch for 15 epochs use the command: